How to mark payroll as filed

 Before you can mark payroll as filed for a particular pay period, you need to prepare the payslips for that period.

-To do this, navigate to the ‘My Money’ tab at the top of the screen and select ‘Payroll’ from the drop-down menu.
+Navigate to the ‘My Money’ tab at the top of the screen and select ‘Payroll’ from the drop-down menu.

 The payroll dashboard highlights recent payroll activity, displays actions that you need to take and summarises useful data for the year.